- What Are They

 - Alprazolam may be taken with or without food.

-What drugs or supplements interact with hydroxyzine and Xanax?
+What drugs interact with hydroxyzine and Xanax?

 Hydroxyzine also adds to the sedating effects the narcotic class of pain medications and its derivatives, for example

 - oxycodone and acetaminophen (Percocet),

 Hydroxyzine also adds to the effects of the tricyclic class of antidepressants, for example

 Hydroxyzine also adds to the effects of certain antihypertensive medications, for example, clonidine (Catapres), and propranolol (Inderal).
 Hydroxyzine can also intensify the drying effects of other medications with anticholinergic properties, for example

 - bethanechol (Urecholine),

 - amitriptyline (Elavil, Endep), and